Judicial Selection Commission Press Release – Circuit Judge, Circuit Court of the First Circuit (island of O’ahu), State of Hawai’i Nominees (Release Date: 03/17/2025)

 Under the Constitution of the State of Hawaiʻi, Article VI, Appointment of Justices and Judges, Section 3: “The governor, with the consent of the senate, shall fill a vacancy in the office of the chief justice, supreme court, intermediate appellate court and circuit courts, by appointing a person from a list of not less than four, and not more than six, nominees for the vacancy, presented to the governor by the judicial selection commission.”

-The Judicial Selection Commission is pleased to announce a list of nominees for the anticipated judicial vacancy of Circuit Judge, Circuit Court of the First Circuit (island of Oʻahu), State of Hawaiʻi.
-The judicial office will become vacant upon the retirement of Circuit Judge Dean E. Ochiai in June 2025.
+The Judicial Selection Commission is pleased to announce a list of nominees for the judicial vacancy of Circuit Judge, Circuit Court of the First Circuit (island of Oʻahu), State of Hawaiʻi.
+The judicial office became vacant upon the retirement of Circuit Judge Shanlyn A. S. Park in September 2024.

 - Russ S. Awakuni